Koromix/tytools/README.md

 # Source code

 This repository does not contain the code of TyTools but only exists as a front.
-For pratical reasons, I've started using a single repository for all my projects in 2018 because it is easier to manage.
+For practical reasons, I've started using a single repository for all my projects in 2018 because it is easier to manage.

 The source code is available here: https://github.com/Koromix/rygel/ (in the *src/tytools* subdirectory).